MunasheMuk2/streetwear-curated/testing.md

 + ## LightHouse report

-    - Lighthouse in devtools confirmed the site has optimal perfoamce, accessible and colors and fonts chosen are readable.
+    - Lighthouse in devtools confirmed the site has optimal perfoamce, the home page is also .

   ### Home page